13 Days Ho Chi Minh Trail with 12 nights accommodation included.

 Also written as Qui Nhon, is a coastal capital city in Binh Dinh province of central Vietnam.
 In the past, the city focused on agriculture and fishing.
 However, there has been a significant shift towards service industries and tourism recently.
 Things need time to get better but it is a good stop on the trip from North to South, at least not touristy.

-The capital town of Kon Tum province in Central Highlands, near the borders with Laos and Cambodia, mostly famous for coffee products.
+The capital town of Kon Tum province in Central Highlands, near the borders of Laos and Cambodia, mostly famous for coffee products.
 Kon Tum has several vestiges of the French colonial period, as well as several tribal villages directly in the suburbs of the Vietnamese-reconstructed town.
-Among the town’s landmarks, there is a Roman Catholic wooden church on discrete stilts and a large French-built seminary which hosts a small museum on local hill tribes.
+Among the town’s landmarks, there is a Roman Catholic wooden church on discrete stilts and a large French-built seminary that hosts a small museum on local hill tribes.
 In fact, the French missionary presence in Kon Tum traces back to 1851.
 This town is in a politically sensitive area and some permits are required to visit remote villages.

 Buon Ma Thuot